ProBeat: The Samsung Galaxy Z Flip might be for you

 The Galaxy Z Flip occupies an interesting space wherein it is the first of its kind while also being a second-generation product.
 Samsung learned a lot from the Galaxy Fold, arguably even more than from most first-generation products because the company was forced to delay it and fix all its shortcomings.
 They say you only learn when you fail, after all.

 When folded, the Galaxy Z Flip is smaller than your current phone.
 When unfolded, its screen is probably bigger than your current phone.
 Unlike the Galaxy Fold, this is not a phone that opens into a tablet.
 When it’s open, it feels like a typical smartphone.
 Additionally, other foldable phones use plastic, which scratches more easily, while the Galaxy Z Flip uses glass.
 And again, it’s the most affordable foldable phone yet.
-But not too affordable — don’t worry, you’re still buying a flagship phone.
+But not too affordable — don’t worry, you’re still buying a top-end phone.

 So yes, the Galaxy Z Flip is for early adopters, like its predecessor.
 But it’s also produced, priced, and positioned better.
 The Galaxy Z Flip’s early adopters don’t have to be hardcore users that merely buy the latest and greatest from Samsung.
 They can simply be anyone interested in sporting a foldable phone in 2020.